CeciliaZJ/RoomCraft/README.md

 4. GEMINI API KEY
 5. GEMINI API KEY workshop at DivHacks205

+## Challenges
+1. Had trouble making it work with Flask.
+2. Image Generating

 ## GEtting Started
 ### Dependencies
 1. Create your own GEMINI API KEY in Google AI Studio.
 Put it in the API KEY placeholder.